Moser's Garden Produce

 To see more about our apples, pears, cherries or plums click TREE FRUITS.

-We also grow Crandall currants; elderberries and gooseberries are of unknown varieties.
 A few black raspberries grow in our fence lines.
 I give the birds credit for seeding them.

-There are many small fruits in the list we grow.
-We are expanding that list every year to include such fruits as currants, blueberries, seedless grapes and plums.
-Watch for those additions in the coming months.
-But the focus of our fruits still centers on the spring strawberry crop.
+The focus of our fruits still centers on the spring strawberry crop.
 Here are a few of our strawberry growing practices:

 ![]() |